 Students will be required to meet all health guidelines of affiliated clinical agencies.
 Personal health insurance may be required by some agencies.
 Students are highly encouraged to carry personal health insurance and are responsible for costs incurred due to injury or illness while enrolled.
 Students will be responsible for the cost of the physical examination and required immunizations and/or testing.

 Students will be required, during the course of the program to demonstrate their physical and/or emotional fitness to meet the essential requirements of the program.
 Such essential requirements include freedom from communicable diseases, the ability to perform certain tasks, and suitable emotional fitness.
 Any appraisal measures used to determine such physical and/or emotional fitness will be in compliance with Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act of 1990.
 Students will be required to meet all health guidelines of the affiliating agencies.
-Students are responsible for cost incurred from injury or illness while in the Diagnosis and Procedural Coding Program.
+Students are responsible for cost incurred from injury or illness while in the Medical Coding Program.

 A student must maintain the following standards or he/she will be dismissed from the program.